mampfes/hacs_waste_collection_schedule/doc/ics/blauetonne_schlauetonne_de.md

 ## How to get the configuration arguments

-- Goto <https://www.blauetonne-schlauetonne.de/abfuhrkalender> and select your location.
+- Go to <https://www.blauetonne-schlauetonne.de/abfuhrkalender> and select your location.
 - Right-click on `iCal Download` link and copy link address.
 - Replace the `url` in the example configuration with this link.
 - Replace the year in the url with `{%Y}`.